CharlesStover/konami-js/README.md

 * ### add
   Queues a function to be executed when the Konami code is entered by the user.

-  Returns a unique ID of the event, which can be used with `remove` to disable the associated function from executing in future uses of the Konami code.
+  Returns an unsubscribe function.
+When executed, the unsubscribe function will disable the associated function from executing in future uses of the Konami code.

   #### Parameters
   * `function e`: The function to be executed when the Konami code is entered by the user.
 An unsubscribe function is passed as a parameter to it.